Deekshith021/womenhub/README.md

 **Made with ❤️ for empowering women worldwide**
 👤 Project Owner & Author

-WomenSkillHub is envisioned, created, and maintained by Deekshith K V.
+WomenSkillHub is envisioned, created, and maintained by **Deekshith K V**.

 This project is built with the mission to empower women through skill development, entrepreneurship, financial knowledge, online safety, and rural upliftment — freely and openly accessible to everyone.